NATRIST-0/NATRIST-0/README.md

 ### 🌱 Education
 I’m currently an undergraduate in Physical Measurements,
 specialized in Materials and Physico-Chemical Controls
-at the University of Toulouse III – Paul Sabatier, France.
+at the University of Toulouse III, France.
 I’m also working as an apprentice metrologist.

 ### 🛠️ Experience